 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

 Container for the parameters to the CreateEventSourceMapping operation.
-Identifies a stream as an event source for a Lambda function.
-It can be either an Amazon Kinesis stream or an Amazon DynamoDB stream.
-AWS Lambda invokes the specified function when records are posted to the stream.
+Identifies a poll-based event source for a Lambda function.
+It can be either an Amazon Kinesis or DynamoDB stream, or an Amazon SQS queue.
+AWS Lambda invokes the specified function when records are posted to the event source.

-This association between a stream source and a Lambda function is called the event source mapping.
+This association between a poll-based source and a Lambda function is called the event source mapping.

-You provide mapping information (for example, which stream to read from and which Lambda function to invoke) in the request body.
+You provide mapping information (for example, which stream or SQS queue to read from and which Lambda function to invoke) in the request body.